The Inner Gravity Theory

 Through this lens, consciousness is not a passive observer but the principle organizing field.
 Meaning condenses around what we attend to.
 Narratives acquire mass through repetition.
 Awareness itself shapes the curvature of experience, creating the space in which all perception unfolds.

-To study gravity, then, is to research peace—to trace how the physical, emotional, and symbolic worlds mirror one another in their longing to return to center.
+To study gravity, then, is to research inner balance—to trace how the physical, emotional, and symbolic worlds mirror one another in their longing to return to center.

 Infinite Threads (Phenomenology & Creative Work)